InteractiveComputerGraphics/splashsurf/splashsurf/README.md

 </p>

 `splashsurf` is a tool to reconstruct surfaces meshes from SPH particle data.
-The first image shows the visualization of a set of particles of an SPH fluid simulation from [SPlisHSPlasH](https://github.com/InteractiveComputerGraphics/SPlisHSPlasH).
+The first image shows the visualization of a set of particles from an SPH fluid simulation from [SPlisHSPlasH](https://github.com/InteractiveComputerGraphics/SPlisHSPlasH).
 The particle radius is `0.025`.
 As the rendering of a fluid should not look like a ball pit, a surface mesh has to be reconstructed from this particle data.
 The next image shows a reconstructed surface mesh of the fluid produced by `splashsurf` with a "smoothing length" of `2.2` times the particles radius and a cell size of `1.1` times the particle radius.
 The